How many data clusters are in the Galaxy data set? Bayesian cluster analysis in action: The Galaxy data set in statistics

 \section{The Galaxy data set in statistics}

 The Galaxy data set was originally published in astronomy by \citet{Postman+Huchra+Geller:1986} and consists of univariate measurements representing velocities of galaxies, moving away from our galaxy.
 In this original publication 83 observations are listed. \citet{Roeder:1990} introduced the data set to the statistics literature, but omitted the smallest observation such that in the following in the statistics literature only 82 observations were considered.
 Unfortunately \citet{Roeder:1990} also introduced a typo, i.e., one observation has a different value than in Table~1 in \citet{Postman+Huchra+Geller:1986}.
-A further influential statistics publication using the Galaxy data set was \citet{Richardson+Green:1997} who also considered only the 82 observations, but corrected the typo and scaled the units by 1000.
+A further influential statistics publication using the Galaxy data set was \citet{Richardson+Green:1997} who also considered only 82 observations, but corrected the typo and scaled the units by 1000.

-The data set was used in statistics by a number of authors to demonstrate density estimation methods and investigate mixture model methods.
-They used either the version presented by \citet{Roeder:1990} or by \citet{Richardson+Green:1997}.
+The data set was used in statistics by a number of authors to demonstrate density estimation methods and investigate mixture modeling approaches.
+They either used the version presented by \citet{Roeder:1990} or by \citet{Richardson+Green:1997}.
 A number of textbooks on applied statistics also use the data set to demonstrate different statistical methods \citep[see, e.g.,][]{Lunn+Jackson+Best:2012, Hothorn+Everitt:2014}.